-The WASHen 2018 Conferences, organized by ZITF in conjunction with SNV are platforms that allow business executives, academia, labour and civil society organizations in the water, sanitation, hygiene and energy sectors to discuss challenges facing Zimbabwe with regards these thematic areas and propose innovative solutions to counter these challenges, thereby fostering economic growth.
+The WASH 2018 Conference, organized by the ZITF Company is a platform that allow business executives, academia, labour and civil society organizations in the water, sanitation, hygiene and energy sectors to discuss challenges facing Zimbabwe with regards these thematic areas and propose innovative solutions to counter these challenges, thereby fostering economic growth.
 Running concurrently with the expo, the conferences serve to create a platform to exchange knowledge on pertinent issues relating to water, sanitation, hygiene and energy sectors as well as seek clarification on policies, projects and initiatives in these sectors.
 As has come to be expected from ZITF-branded symposia, the WASHen 2018 Conferences are characterized by open dialogue, thought provoking presentations and engaging debate among stakeholders in the relevant disciplines in order to draw up actionable resolutions to achieve the national agenda for socio-economic development.

-Running concurrently with the expo, from 20 – 21 September 2018, the conferences serve to create a platform to exchange knowledge on pertinent issues relating to water, sanitation, hygiene and energy sectors as well as seek clarification on policies, projects and initiatives in these sectors.
+Running concurrently with the expo, from 15-16 November 2018, the conference serves to create a platform to exchange knowledge on pertinent issues relating to water, sanitation, hygiene and energy sectors as well as seek clarification on policies, projects and initiatives in these sectors.
 As has come to be expected from ZITF-branded symposia, the WASHen 2018 Conferences are characterized by open dialogue, thought provoking presentations and engaging debate among stakeholders in the relevant disciplines in order to draw up actionable resolutions to achieve the national agenda for socio-economic development.

 WASHen Conference Inquiry